esquinas/mongoid_fixtures/README.md

         end

-2. Defin efixtures  in /test/fixtures/ with a plural form of the class
+2. Define fixtures  in /test/fixtures/ with a plural form of the class

     /test/fixtures/cities.yml: